silvacms/documentation/source/silva/test/silvabrowser.rst

 SilvaBrowser is Python driven web navigator that you can use in your tests to verify the rendering of your application.
-It should be used inside of a functional test.
+It should be used for creating functional tests.
 Example:

 .. code-block:: python